Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     cellar.

   * `update`:
     Using Git, fetches the newest version of Homebrew from the GitHub repository.

+  * `fetch` <formula>:
+    Downloads the tarball or checks out from VCS for the given <formula>.
+For tarballs, also prints MD5 and SHA1 checksums.

 ## ENVIRONMENT